 At the same time, Europe is strangled by a debt crisis, and both major economic zones appear at risk of recession.

-As gloomy news on the U.S. economy mounted in recent weeks, stock markets plunged and speculation grew the Fed would crank up its crisis-fighting operation.
+As gloomy news on the U.S. economy mounted in recent weeks, stock markets plunged and speculation the Fed would crank up its crisis-fighting operation grew.
 The yield on the 10-year Treasury note hit a new low.

-So far in August, the Standard & Poor's 500 Index .SPX has fallen 10 percent -- a figure that papers over some of the gut-wrenching daily drops and hair-raising volatility.
+So far in August, the Standard & Poor's 500 Index <.SPX> has fallen 10 percent -- a figure that papers over some of the gut-wrenching daily drops and mind-bending volatility.

 A BALANCE SHEET FIX